-I’ve been asked on more than one occasion on why I choose the name Dragonfly Ventures so I thought I wound share my story.
+I’ve been asked on more than one occasion on why I choose the name Dragonfly Ventures so I thought I would share my story.

 In Native American cultures (I am 1/8th Cherokee), the dragonfly spirit means you must consciously make an effort to express your hopes, dreams, needs and wishes.
 The dragonfly spirit is the essence of the winds of change, the messages of wisdom and enlightenment; and the communication from the elemental world.
 Its medicine beckons you to seek out the parts of your habits which need changing.
 You can turn to the dragonfly to guide you through the mists of illusion to the pathway of transformation.

 After our parents died, my sister and I adopted the Dragonfly and it’s symbolism.
 Maybe as our coping method, maybe not.
-We just know that we were drawn to it, and ever since then we have traveled to amazing places, including a Keemala Resort near Kamala Beach, which was one of our first ones, the one that made it realize we were born for this.
+We just know we were drawn to it.
 We got matching dragonfly tattoos.
 We give each other gifts of dragonflies.
 It keeps us connected as we embrace our changing lives.

 As for the Ventures part… it signifies venturing out.
 Whether that’s for travel, business or just life.